60 Pages Posted: 15 Nov 2010 Last revised: 2 Apr 2015

 Date Written: January 12, 2015

-We study time-varying expected returns in Treasury bonds.
-We decompose Treasury yields into inflation expectations and maturity-specific cycles, which we define as the component in yields orthogonal to expected inflation.
-The short-maturity cycle captures the dynamics in the real short rate at the business cycle frequency.
-Jointly with expected inflation it comprises the expectations hypothesis (EH) term in the yield curve.
-Controlling for the EH term allows us to extract a measure of risk premium variation from yields.
-The risk premium factor varies at a frequency higher than the business cycle and forecasts excess bond returns in and out of sample.
-It also subsumes the commonly used return predictor obtained as a linear combination of forward rates.
+We study risk premium in US Treasury bonds.
+We decompose Treasury yields into inflation expectations and maturity-specific interest rate cycles, which we define as variation in yields orthogonal to expected inflation.
+The short-maturity cycle captures the real short-rate dynamics.
+Jointly with expected inflation, it comprises the expectations hypothesis (EH) term in the yield curve.
+Controlling for the EH term, we extract a measure of risk premium variation from yields.
+The risk premium factor forecasts excess bond returns in and out of sample and subsumes the common bond return predictor obtained as a linear combination of forward rates.

 Keywords: term premia, bond return forecasting factor

 By Andrew Ang